Introduction: Card Stock Pterosaur X

 (1) Flying the Pterosaur before the glue has cured.
 No!
 The glue isn't strong when it's wet.
 Also, the weight of the glue changes as it dries, and you won't get an accurate idea of the balance of the plane if you fly it too soon.

 (2) Getting frustrated because the plane doesn't fly well.
 No!
 It can do some cool stuff, as seen in the video.
 Check the CG.
-If the plane is tail heavy it won't go forward much, and will usually wheel off to one side and dive into the ground.
+If the plane is tail heavy it will usually veer off to one side and dive into the ground.
 Add pieces of card stock, or devise some other method of adding weight to the nose, if that is happening.
 Also, you need to sight down the nose and make sure the wings are symmetrical.
-A twist, or a wingtip that is much higher than the other, will cause the plane to fly poorly.
-You can correct these problems by gently and repeatedly shaping the material with your fingers.
+You can correct twists and problems by gently and repeatedly shaping the material with your fingers.
 Lastly, learn a little about basic aerodynamics, if you haven't already.
-There are many informative and entertaining videos on the subject.
-The canard airfoil has control surfaces, and the legs can kind of function as tailplane elevators.
-Keep in mind that the effect of these two is opposite.
 If you want pitch up, curve the legs up and/or bend the canard elevators down.

 Participated in the